Flow chart of a cruelty case in Oklahoma, with sample forms

 Human-Animal Connection Seminar

 Join us for this FREE seminar featuring the National Link Coalition's Phil Arkow.
 This training is geared toward human services professionals, and there is a $45 charge for CEUs.

 Brought to you by the Oklahoma Link Coalition, the Knee Center for Strong Families at the University of Oklahoma's Anne and Henry Zarrow School of Social Work, and the Kirkpatrick Foundation.

 The Oklahoma Link Coalition "Intersection" conference was a huge success!
-Over 100 professionals from a wide variety of fields, including law enforcement, criminal justice, domestic violence, animal organizations, veterinary, and social services, came together to learn about the LINK and how to work collaboratively to reduce violence in our state.
+On November 7, 2017, over 100 professionals from a wide variety of fields, including law enforcement, criminal justice, domestic violence, animal organizations, veterinary, and social services, came together to learn about the LINK and how to work collaboratively to reduce violence in our state.

 The event was covered by a number of news outlets, bringing larger awareness to Oklahomans of the link between animal abuse and family and community violence.

 Thank you to the Kirkpatrick Foundation for supporting both animal and human well-being in the state of Oklahoma.